 Specific locations can be requested, but not guaranteed, as availability depends on the needs of schools at the time you apply.

-After you submit your application, we'll make sure you've got everything in order and reach out for a video-chat interview.
-If accepted, we'll start working on your school placement.
-We generally send you your teaching placement a month before your program start date, but this can vary depending on application review by individual schools.
+After you submit your application, we'll make sure you've got everything in order and reach out for an interview before we start working on your school placement.
+We generally send you your teaching placement at least one month before your program start date, but this can vary depending on application review by individual schools.
 If you apply early, you may be able to receive your placement sooner.

 We're here to help you with your application, provide pre-departure support and guidance, find the right school placement match for your goals and needs, and pick you up at the airport!
 Once in Thailand, our international partner will be there throughout your program to help with any issues that might come up, and you'll have a coordinator at your school to provide guidance.
 We also have alumni resources for you once you've returned home.